Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 In hindsight, it was a little odd that Sigma had delivered him into the hands of mostly-humans, but then Sigma hadn't consciously known what exactly Zero was, not then, and it might even have been X's idea, so people could look at Zero and see something other than a killer.

 How could humans stand to wear those suits?
 Closely-fitted ones had superior aesthetics, but the cost of that?
 There was some human spy in movies that was known for preferring suits, but that was ridiculous.
 A humans' only protection was always not getting hit.
 No warrior except a suicidal one would willingly wear suits.
 Or was that the humans' idea?
-To make sure the gender with chemicals that made them stupidly aggressive was too tied up to do any actual damage before security took them down at important events with important people present, while the half of that population without that handicap was walking around advertising how deadly they were so all the humans' tactical systems were well aware that if anyone did something stupid, they'd be outnumbered by strong people?
+To make sure the gender with chemicals that made them stupidly aggressive was too tied up to do any actual damage before security took them down at important events with important people present, while the half of that population without that handicap was walking around advertising how deadly they were (those were some nice balance systems) so all the humans' their tactical systems were well aware that if anyone did something stupid, they'd be outnumbered by strong people?

 Humans were like robot masters, not like reploids: they had programming that they couldn't do anything about, so it made sense that with hundreds of thousands of years of having to live with the programming of primitive systems they'd have worked out ways to reduce the damage.